Guide to Web3 and dApp Infrastructure

 4. Audit

-For the development of smart contracts, popular environments include Hardhat and Foundry:
+For the development of smart contracts, popular environments include Hardhat and Foundry.

-Foundry: Known for its robust testing tools, Foundry plays a significant role in the smart contract development lifecycle, particularly in testing and validation stages.
+Foundry: Known for its robust testing tools, Foundry plays a significant role in the smart contract development lifecycle, particularly in the testing and validation stages.

 dApp Frontend